digitranslab/jumpstart/docs/README.md

 └── package.json
 ```

-`\src` - contains the ToolJet documentation website code.
+`\src` - contains the JumpStart documentation website code.
 The documentation website is built using [Docusaurus 2](https://docusaurus.io/).

-`tooljet\docs\docs\` - This directory serves as the base directory for the documentation.
+`jumpstart\docs\docs\` - This directory serves as the base directory for the documentation.
 Any modifications made within this directory will be reflected in the next version of the documentation.
 Each folder inside this directory corresponds to specific content and contains markdown files related to that content.

 ### Workflow
 The two suggested workflows are: